Working Families Network of Massachusetts

 To ensure the network provides the best quality outcomes for families, United Way launched the Financial Empowerment Learning Institute in 2015 in partnership with Citizens Bank as a learning community for its partners.
 As a result, there’s now a set of quality standards and a certificate program for coaches so clients can trust they’re receiving the best help possible.
 There’s also a client database containing a standardized set of metrics that track each client’s progress and financial outcome, enabling us to continuously evaluate and improve the program.

-The Network provides Financial Opportunity Centers to serve as anchors for financial opportunity in Boston, Quincy, Chelsea, Lynn, Lawrence, and Lowell.
+The Network provides Financial Opportunity Centers, sponsored by Bank of America, to serve as anchors for financial opportunity in Boston, Quincy, Chelsea, Lynn, Lawrence, and Lowell.
 These Financial Opportunity Centers offer a coordinated, holistic access to help so families can maximize their use of resources, set goals, and achieve results.
 Most sites offer tax preparation services and all provide job placement aligned with the needs of regional employers.